 While beets are generally safe for people with diabetes, eating this vegetable has some potentially negative side effects.
 Beets contain a type of sugar called fructose.
 Fructose can cause your blood sugar levels to rise if you overeat it.

-Beets do contain a type of sugar called fructose.
-However, the amount of fructose in beets is relatively small.
+However, the amount of fructose in beets is relatively tiny.
 Additionally, the fiber in beets can help to regulate blood sugar levels.
 For these reasons, beets are generally safe for people with diabetes.

 Are Beets High in Sugar for Diabetics?

-No, beets are not high in sugar for diabetics.
-Beets contain a type of sugar called fructose, but the amount of fructose in beets is relatively small.
+No, beets are not high in sugar for people with diabetes.
+Beets contain a type of sugar called fructose, but the amount of fructose in beets is relatively tiny.

 For every 100 grams of beetroot;